Table of Contents

 Cozaar for High Blood Pressure

 Along with high blood pressure, doctors may also use Cozaar to lower stroke risk for heart disease patients.
 It can also slow long-term kidney damage in those with type 2 diabetes.
-Type 2 diabetes patients are more likely to have high blood pressure, so Cozaar can benefit the treatment plan.
+Type 2 diabetes patients are more likely to have high blood pressure, so Cozaar can benefit their treatment plan.

 Possible Side Effects of Cozaar